Creating attractive living spaces

 While Asuka Village has many historical sites of the Asuka era including palaces and the entire village is required to be preserved as a historical landscape area, it has issues including declining population, a shortage in accommodation facilities and an increasing number of vacant homes.
 Haseko Corporation launched the Asuka Village Project Promotion Office to promote a business to help solve these issues.

-In December 2020, we established HASEKO VILLAGE LIFE Inc., a new company engaging in the regional revitalization and accommodation operation businesses at Asuka Village, to promote the accommodation business mainly using renovated old traditional houses.
-In March 2022, we opened our first hotel, BRANCHERA VILLA ASUKA, an old traditional house hotel.
-We are planning several properties and promoting the business by utilizing expertise that the Haseko Group has accumulated in order to contribute to the revitalization of Asuka Village.
+In January 2021, we established Haseko Village Life Inc., a new company engaging in the regional revitalization and accommodation operation businesses at Asuka Village, to promote the accommodation business mainly using renovated old traditional houses.
+In March 2022, we opened our first hotel, BRANCHERA VILLA ASUKA, which is a registered tangible cultural property.
+In July 2025, we opened BRANCHERA ISHIBUTAI TERRACE.
+We are undertaking initiatives that leverage the know-how cultivated by the Haseko Group to contribute to the revitalization of Asuka Village.

 Also in December 2020, Asuka Village, Nara Women's University and the Haseko Group concluded a framework agreement on industry-government-academia cooperation for the purposes of regional revitalization, historical preservation activities, and creation and development of a vibrant regional society in Asuka Village to address its regional issues by drawing on “historical resources” (Asuka Village), “knowledge” (Nara Women's University) and “vitality” (the Haseko Group).
-The three parties are jointly promoting a project for making use of a 400-year-old home with a thatched roof.
+Through hands-on building surveys and fieldwork at actual old traditional houses, the three parties are jointly continuing activities such as formulating utilization plans that will lead to revitalization.

 Accommodation facility in a restored old traditional house, “BRANCHERA VILLA ASUKA”